shoui520/shoui520.github.io/docs/guide.md

 People have always struggled with Core 2K, and to make the process smoother, I recommend Tango N5+N4 over Core 2K.
 Especially if you don’t want to do isolated kanji study!

 ### Mining
 Mining means when you add vocabulary (often along with the sentence they were found in) into your Anki deck.
 You can then review these flashcards overtime to make sure you don’t forget them.
+It usually recommended you begin mining right after you finished Tango N5+N4.
+You should not bother with Tango N3, N2 and/or N1 because at this point you should be making your own flashcards from your immersion, which is overall a fun process.

 Mining is something you will be doing for a long time, so this is pretty darn important.
 There’s a lot of disagreement when it comes to “formats” of mining, I think you should just experiment and see what works best for you.